ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 > In object-oriented design, the chain-of-responsibility pattern is a design pattern consisting of a source of command objects and a series of processing objects.
 Each processing object contains logic that defines the types of command objects that it can handle; the rest are passed to the next processing object in the chain.

 ### Chain of Responsibility - definition
+Avoid coupling the sender of a request to its receiver by giving more then one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.
+Use the Chain of Responsibility Pattern when you want to give more than one object a chance to handle a request.

 # Command
 ---
 ## Bullet Points
+* Use the Command Pattern when you want to:
+	* Parameterize objects by an antion to perform.
+You can express such parameterization in a procedural language with a callback function, that is, a function that's registered somewhere to be called at a later point.
+Commands are an object-oriented replacemant for callbacks.
+	* Specify queue, and execute requests at different times.
+A Command object can have a lifetime independent of the original request.
+	If the receiver of a request can be represented in an address space-independent way, you can transfer a command object for the request to a different process and fulfill the request there.
+	* Support undo.
+The Command's execute operation can store state for reversing its effects in the command itself.
+	The Command interface must have an added Unexecute operation that reverses the effects of a previous call to execute.
+Executed commands are stored in a history list.
+	Unlimited-level undo and redo is archieved by traversing this list backwards and forwards calling unexecute and execute, respectively.
+	* Support logging changes so that they can be reapplied in case of a system crash.
+By augmenting the Command interface with load and store operations, you can keep a persistent log of changes.
+	Recovering from a crash involves reloading logged commands from disk and re-executing them with the execute operation.
+	* Structure a system around high-level operations build on primitive operations.
+Such a structure is common in informations systems that support transactions.
+	A transaction encapsulates a set of changes to data.
+The Command pattern offers a way to model transactions.
+Commands have a common interface, letting you invoke all transactions the same way.
+	The pattern also makes it easy to extend the system with new transactions.
+* The Command Pattern decouples an object, making a request from the one that knows how to perform it.
+* A Command Object is at the center of this decoupling and encapsulates a receiver with an action(or set of actions).
+* An Invoker makes a request of a Command object by calling its execute() method, which invokes those actions on the receiver.
+* Commands may support undo by implementing an undo method that restores the object to its previous state before the execute() method was last called.
+* Macro Commands are a simple extnsion of Command that allow multiple commands to be invoked.
+Likewise, Macro Commands can easily support undo().
+* In practice, it is not uncommon for "smart" Commands objects to implement the request themselves rather then delegating to a receiver.
+* Commands may also be used to implement logging and transactional systems.

 ### Real world example
 > A generic example would be you ordering a food at restaurant.
 You (i.e. `Client`) ask the waiter (i.e. `Invoker`) to bring some food (i.e. `Command`) and waiter simply forwards the request to Chef (i.e. `Receiver`) who has the knowledge of what and how to cook.